Harrison-Hughes/fish-man-dan-stripped/README.md

 #### To use
 This works like any other react on rails application, and as such should (hopefully) be very simple to run:
  - Fork and clone into this repository
- - First, move into the 'rails-server' directory, and run 'bundle install' in the CLI to establish the gemfile.lock file
+ - Move into the 'rails-server' directory, and run 'bundle install' in the CLI to establish the gemfile.lock file
- - Then, run 'rails db:create db:migrate db:seed' to establish the database
+ - Run 'rails db:create db:migrate db:seed' to establish the database
  - Run 'rails s' in the CLI to start the server, making sure it runs on 'localhost:3000'
  - Leaving the rails server running, in another terminal window change into the 'react-client' directory.
  - Run 'npm start' in the CLI to start the front end of the application (it should give you the option to run it at 'localhost:3001' if 'localhost:3000' is being used by the rails server).
 HOWEVER, if, for whatever reason, the rails server is running somewhere other than 'localhost:3000', the API endpoint can be changed at: react-client/src/Constants.js (see BASE_URL)